Multiple sclerosis: Alternative treatments

 Over 50% of people with MS may use complementary and alternative medicine, although percentages vary depending on how alternative medicine is defined.
 Regarding the characteristics of users, they are more frequently women, have had MS for a longer time, tend to be more disabled and have lower levels of satisfaction with conventional healthcare.
 The evidence for the effectiveness for such treatments in most cases is weak or absent.
 Treatments of unproven benefit used by people with MS include dietary supplementation and regimens, vitamin D, relaxation techniques such as yoga, herbal medicine (including medical cannabis), hyperbaric oxygen therapy, self-infection with hookworms, reflexology, acupuncture, and mindfulness.
 Evidence suggests vitamin D supplementation, irrespective of the form and dose, provides no benefit for people with MS; this includes for measures such as relapse recurrence, disability, and MRI lesions while effects on health‐related quality of life and fatigue are unclear.
 There is insufficient evidence supporting high-dose biotin and some evidence for increased disease activity and higher risk of relapse with its use.
+A 2022 review found that nabiximols (tetrahydrocannabinol and cannabidiol) can reduce the severity of spasticity in the short term, but may have unwanted neurological effects.